-Terminal Lighting and Light Spill Pilots are reliant on the specific patterns of aeronautical ground lights during inclement weather and outside daylight hours.
-These aeronautical ground lights, such as The terminal lighting has been designed to primarily support terminal operations and allow safe work at night for stevedoring in accordance with Marine Order 32 (Cargo handling equipment). runway lights and approach lights, play a vital role in enabling pilots to The design specifications of the terminal lighting conforms to the requirements of: align their aircraft with the runway in use.
-They also enable the pilot to • Schedule 1, Section 2 of Marine Order 32 (Cargo Handling Equipment): 2016. land the aircraft at the appropriate part of the runway. • Regulation 94 of the Civil Aviation Regulations 1988 regarding 'Dangerous lights' in the neighbourhood of It is therefore important that lighting aerodromes'. in the vicinity of airports is not configured or is of such a pattern that pilots could either be distracted or mistake such lighting as being ground lighting from the airport.
-The design of the terminal lighting complies with CASA's Manual of Standards Part 139 - Aerodromes, section 9.21; Lighting in the vicinity of Aerodromes.
-The design of the lighting of the SICTL terminal will be primarily horizontally mounted and facing downwards.
-The quay cranes have lighting installed on each crane boom to illuminate the area of the container ship they are working.
-These lights will face CASA's Manual of Standards Part 139 - Aerodromes, section 9.21; Lighting in the Vicinity of Aerodromes • The quay line of the SICTL terminal is situated 732 metres from the centreline of the Parallel Runway placing it 18 metres inside Lighting Control Zone D of the Primary Runway Area as defined in the Civil Aviation Safety Authority's Manual of Standards Part 139 Aerodromes (shown as the area shaded yellow in Figur 7 below).
-The maximum intensity of light sources insid Zone D (measured at 3° above the horizontal plane permitted under this Manual is 450 candela.
+The terminal lighting has been designed to primarily support terminal operations and allow safe work at night for stevedoring in accordance with Marine Order 32 (Cargo handling equipment).

+The design specifications of the terminal lighting conforms to the requirements of:

+- Schedule 1, Section 2 of Marine Order 32 (Cargo Handling Equipment): 2016. - Regulation 94 of the Civil Aviation Regulations 1988 regarding 'Dangerous lights' in the neighbourhood of aerodromes'. - CASA's Manual of Standards Part 139 Aerodromes, section 9.21; Lighting in the Vicinity of Aerodromes - The quay line of the SICTL terminal is situated 732 metres from the centreline of the Parallel Runway placing it 18 metres inside Lighting Control Zone D of the Primary Runway Area as defined in the Civil Aviation Safety Authority's Manual of Standards Part 139 Aerodromes (shown as the area shaded yellow in Figure 7 below).
+The maximum intensity of light sources inside Zone D (measured at 3° above the horizontal plane) permitted under this Manual is 450 candela.

 The lighting specifications for the SICTL terminal is communicated to the SICTL Maintenance department so that replacement light bulbs will have the same intensity as those specified in the design and controls.